+What is antifouling?
 Why should I use antifouling?
 What happens without antifouling?

 In order to prevent fouling, mussel and snail growth, treating your boat with antifouling in the spring cannot be avoided.
 This is true for all boats that are in the water for a longer period of time.
-Antifouling prevents organisms, such as barnacles as well as zebra mussels, and plants, such as algae and mud, from settling on your hull.
+The underwater coating prevents organisms, such as barnacles as well as zebra mussels, and plants, such as algae and mud, from settling on your hull.
 Most antifouling contains biocides, such as copper, in order to prevent these deposits from happening.
 However, there are other products that are more environmentally-friendly, such as SILIC ONE products of the brand Hempel.

 The three most important reasons why you should paint your boat with antifouling and what would happen without antifouling: